kfoofw/bayesian_structural_time_series/analysis/analysis_pm25.md

     <img src=../img/bsts_full_season.png>
 </div>

 As observed, this model is only a univariate series with no exogenous factors.
 To improve the modelling of the series, one can utilise exogenous factors with the "spike and slab" feature selection process that comes with the `bsts` package.
-However, in view that we are pursuing a causal analysis of an intervention variable that has wide spread effects, it is difficult to find exogenous variables that will help enhance the prediction of the counterfactual baseline.
-Thus, I will not pursue the additional modelling.
+However, in view that we are pursuing a causal analysis of an intervention variable that has wide spread effects, it is difficult to find unaffected exogenous variables that will help enhance the prediction of the counterfactual baseline.
+Thus, I will not pursue the additional modelling of exogenous variables.

 In terms of modelling choices, I explored 4 models that were a combination of 2 by 2 factors:
 - ### __Trend Drift Component δ:__